The Babraham Institute

 Research Team: Melanie Stammers

-Recognizing the importance of prioritizing our targets, SRF is funding a systematic study of this question in the tissues of “normally”-aging, nondiabetic mice at the Babraham Institute in Cambridge.
-The mice have been administered labeled building blocks for protein, which are then incorporated into extracellular matrix proteins, whose turnover can then be studied.
-The study has required the development and validation of new experimental methods and assays, which were published in a Royal Society of Chemistry journal in 2018.
+Recognizing the importance of prioritizing our targets, SRF is funding a study of this question at the Babraham Institute in Cambridge.
+In this study, “normally”-aging, nondiabetic mice are administered labeled building blocks for protein, which are then incorporated into extracellular matrix proteins, whose turnover can then be studied.
+The study has thus far provided valuable insight into how crosslinks regulate tissue stiffness, as well as updated our understanding of the turnover times of collagen and elastin.
+The results are currently under review and will be published soon.

-An early and surprising finding is that crosslinks that one might think permanent in tissue are continuously being broken apart and re-forming under the stress and strain of normal activity: it is the balance between these reversible crosslinks and the truly irreversible ones that gives rise to many of the changing mechanical properties of aging collagen.
-They have also confirmed the expectation that the crosslink profile in each tissue is distinct from others (which is only partially explained by the tissue-specific mixture of elastin and collagen), and that both the mixture of proteins and the pattern of protein-specific crosslinks changes with age.
+The Babraham group have also confirmed that the crosslink profile in each tissue is distinct from others (which is only partially explained by the tissue-specific mixture of elastin and collagen), and that both the mixture of proteins and the pattern of protein-specific crosslinks changes with age.
 Importantly, some of the crosslinks that have been reported by others to accumulate in aging tissues were not detected.
 They are also complementing chemical analysis of the tissues with functional tests of the effect of these crosslinks on tissue mechanical function.
-Drilling down into these issues will be critical to identifying the next targets as glucosepane crosslink-breakers enter into animal testing.
+The team have furthermore detailed chemical profiles of skin and tendon, and run pilot studies on a number of other tissues.
+Additional work is ongoing in mice fed with various sugars to further elucidate the role of sugars on collagen turnover in vivo.